 On the basis of the Directors’ knowledge and experience in the industry and of the operation of the Company, the Board believes that the following are the key resources and relationships upon which the business relies:

-The Company maintains regular dialogue and a good relationship with our regulator, the OGA.
-Alignment of expectations and our reputation with the OGA is essential for continuing to develop and to undertake exploration of our natural resource assets.
+The Company maintains regular dialogue and a good relationship with our regulator, the NSTA.
+Alignment of expectations and our reputation with the NSTA is essential for continuing to develop and to undertake exploration of our natural resource assets.

 The Company has appointed external consultants to perform environmental sensitivity assessments on our licence blocks and to review and ensure our health and safety systems and procedures are up to date.